How Much Does a Website Cost in 2026? Complete Pricing Guide

 Save When:

 - You are validating an idea.
-Do not spend 15,000 EUR on a website for a business concept you have not tested yet.
-Start with a 500 EUR landing page, drive traffic to it, and see if anyone cares.
+Do not spend a fortune on a website for a business concept you have not tested yet.
+Start with a simple landing page, drive traffic to it, and see if anyone cares.

 - Your audience does not care about design.
 Some B2B industries care about content and credibility, not visual polish.
 A clean, fast site with great content beats a beautiful site with thin content.